wstolk/climate-change-datapipelines/README.md

 The data shows an increase of over 4 billion people since the base year of 1960.
 That is an increase of more than 200%.

 ![Global population growth](./notebooks/population_growth_globally.png)

+#### 3.6 World Development Indicators
+The data package contains 6 datasets, available as seperate CSV's or packaged in a SQLite database.
+We will use the CSV's for ease of use.
+The package consists of the following datasets:

+1. Country
+2. CountryNotes
+3. Footnotes
+4. Indicators
+5. Series
+6. SeriesNotes

+We will focus on three of the six datasets: country, indicators and series.

+##### 3.6.1 Country

+The country dataset contains 247 rows and 31 columns.
+The interesting columns are:

+* CountryCode
+* ShortName
+* TableName
+* LongName
+* Alpha2Code
+* CurrencyUnit
+* Region
+* IncomeGroup

+##### 3.6.2 Indicators

+The indicators dataset contains 6 columns and roughly 5.660.000 rows.
+The interesting columns are:

+* CountryCode
+* IndicatorCode
+* Year
+* Value

 ### Data pipelines
 The data pipelines have a number of goals: